 The DeLorean Sisters are:

 Lizzie Caplan: vocals, ukulele

 Gary Lowery: vocals, percussion, hollers

 The band began setting up gigs around Brooklyn and in Manhattan at friends' bars and neighborhood dives.
 The music struck a twangy chord and momentum gathered.
-Before we knew it we were playing to larger audiences, outdoor festivals and iconic venues like The Cutting Room and Daryl's House.
-At the encouragement of Felix McTeigue, a local musician, award winning songwriter and producer, the DeLorean Sisters entered the studio in the spring of 2015.
-Along with engineer Drew Guido, we recorded 12 songs for our self titled debut album, The DeLorean Sisters, which was named one of the top cover albums of 2015 by Cover Me.
+Before we knew it we were playing to larger audiences, at outdoor festivals and iconic venues like The Cutting Room and Daryl's House and on Summer Stage in NYC’s Central Park for NPR’s radio show Ask Me Another.
+At the encouragement of Felix McTeigue, a local musician, award- winning songwriter and producer, the DeLorean Sisters entered the studio in the spring of 2015.
+Along with engineer Drew Guido, we recorded 12 songs for our self-titled debut album, The DeLorean Sisters, which was named one of the top cover albums of 2015 by Cover Me.

 We thought we might try our hands at writing some of our own material, and before we knew it we were in the studio laying down tracks for our current 6 song EP dropping on February 9th 2018.
 Come on out to see us sometime, or give us a listen on Spotify, iTunes, bandcamp or YouTube.
 Experience the 80s all over again flavored with banjo and sweet vocals, along with some good ol’ salty hoedown originals.
 It goes down good with a cold beer and a shot of rye.